Jarno458/TsRandomizer/ReadMe.md

 # Known Bugs
 ##### I am aware of these issues, but I found them small enough not to fix at this moment
+* Having the Varndagrath collected away will cause the door to close and softlock the player
 * Orb pedestal in the room before Emperor Nuvius always spawns even if you didn't kill him yet

 * If Timespinner is placed in the incorrect folder it will not display the FileNotFoundMessage as it needs SDL library to do that